 GNMT leverages Google’s machine learning toolkit TensorFlow and Tensor Processing Units (TPUs).
 TPUs provide sufficient computational power to process the GNMT models in the Google Translate app.
 Google has made the TensorFlow API publicly available for free, with the aim of spurring further the evolution of AI and building a community around it.

 TensorFlow’s biggest advantage is that developers can visualize each part of the graph, train machine learning models on CPU/GPU with platform flexibility.
-This ensures that the models can run on any platform, even on mobile phones.
-This marks it as one of the most considerable progress for Google in the field of Language and Machine translation, gifting its user a better opportunity to translate languages efficiently.
+This flexibility ensures that the models can run on any platform, even on mobile phones.
+And consequently, this makes TensorFlow one of the most vital signs of progress for Google in the field of Language and Machine Translation, gifting its users a better opportunity to translate languages efficiently.

 Sources and further readings